-By applying the techniques of this paper along with several additional ideas we have managed to extend Theorem 1 by showing that any hereditary graph property is testable with one-sided error (a graph property is hereditary if it is closed under removal of vertices, and not necessarily under removal of edges).
-Besides implying that many additional graph properties are testable, we can also use this result to obtain a precise characterization of the graph properties, which can be tested with one-sided error by testers with a certain natural restriction (essentially all the testers that have been designed thus far in the literature satisfy this restriction).
-These results, which appear in a subsequent paper [9], demonstrate the relevance of the techniques developed in this paper to the problem of characterizing the testable graph properties.
-Also, in joint work with Benny Sudakov [10], we have obtained approximation algorithms for the edit distance of a given graph from satisfying an arbitrary monotone graph property.
-We also obtained nearly matching hardness of approximation results.
-Some of the results of [10] also apply the main technique developed in this paper.
+We have recently managed to extend Theorem 1 by showing that any hereditary graph property is testable with onesided error (a graph property is hereditary if it is closed under removal of vertices, and not necessarily under removal of edges).
+Besides implying that many additional graph properties are testable, we can also use this result to obtain a precise characterization of the graph properties, which can be tested with one-sided error by testers with a certain natural restriction (all the testers that have been designed thus far in the literature satisfy this restriction).
+Also, in a joint work with Benny Sudakov, we have obtained approximation algorithms for estimating how far is a graph from satisfying a monotone property \mathcal{P} (namely approximating ε).
+Some matching hardness of approximation results can also be proved.